jellyfin-archive/jellyfin-blog/content/_index.md

 single:
   - title: Your media, for wherever you are.
     text:
       Jellyfin works on major web browsers, right now.
-Chromecast is supported when using Google Chrome (desktop) or Android.
+Chromecast is supported when using Google Chrome or Android.

-      There is currently a beta for Android, Android TV and Fire TV apps.
-Other apps for other platforms are in development and are on their way.
+      There are clients for Android, Android TV, Fire TV and many other platforms.
+New clients are currently in development.
     src: /images/undraw_Devices_e67q.svg
     alt: Your media, for wherever you are
   - title: No centralized tracking.
 It's your data.